currentuser/currentuser-example-blog-rails/README.md

 # currentuser-example-blog-rails
 Example Rails application using [Currentuser.io](http://www.currentuser.io).

-This application uses MySQL for demo purpose but we could have use PostgreSQL.
+This application uses MySQL for demo purpose because it is widely used, but Currentuser.io works great with PostgreSQL too.

 ## How this application has been built?